joycew-lz/Demultiplex/Assignment-the-first/Answers.md

     2. [R2 mean q_scores per-base](./R2_mean_qscores.png)
     3. [R3 mean q_scores per-base](./R3_mean_qscores.png)
     4. [R4 mean q_scores per-base](./R4_mean_qscores.png)

+3. Do we *need* a quality score cut-off?

+Once we start mapping to the reference genome after demultiplexing, our aligner should deal with the poor-quality sequence reads.
+Thus, there's no need for a quality score cut-off for sequence reads (R1 and R4).

+So, let's consider a quality score cut-off for the index reads.

+We are given the requirement that, for a record to be considered a valid read, there must be no "N's" in its barcode sequences.
+Having no N's in an index means that the sequencer was able to determine which base was present for the entire barcode sequence.
+By having this conditional, we are already using one form of a quality score cutoff.

+Hamming's distance measures the number of differing bases (called wrong) between two sequences of equal length, at the same exact positions.
+If the Hamming's distance is 2 for an index1 (R2) that matches one of the 24 known indexes (aka the index is valid), then let's consider the chance that those 2 incorrectly called bases would cause R2 to match *another* known barcode.
+Ideally, this wouldn't be likely.

+Looking at our 24 unique barcodes, all of length 8, we would need to have at least 4 bases called wrong at the same positions for a valid index sequence to be recognized as *another* valid index sequence.
+50% of the bases being called incorrectly in a way that matches another known barcode is very unlikely.
+Thus, the higher the Hamming's distance is, the greater the chance that a low quality score will not impact my valid bases, because these multiple base-calling errors are very unlikely to transform one barcode into another and the probability of misassignment is reduced.

+*calculate Hamming's distance:*

 ## Part 2
 1. Define the problem: